AusSeaSnakes/.github/README.md

 Welcome to the **Aus Sea Snakes**! 🎉

-Aus Sea Snakes are a group of coastal scientists and engineers across Australasia who share Python code, learn together and enhance their programming skills through shared experiences.
+Aus Sea Snakes are a group of coastal scientists and engineers across Australasia who share Python code to learn together and enhance their programming skills.

 ## Table of Contents